rikanair/precarity/index.md

 As a member of the Working Group, you will be invited to bi-monthly meetings, can contribute outside of meetings, and have the option to participate in one or more focused **workstreams**:

 - **Workstream 1: Data & Evidence**
-  Planned outputs: Creating an evidence bank, conducting research on precarity, and mapping support.
+  Creating an evidence bank, conducting research on precarity, and mapping support.

 - **Workstream 2: Organising & Outreach**
   Building networks, promoting discussion, and engaging stakeholders.